peakshift/bitcoin-ux/coinjoins/design-sprints.md

 - [ ] What is a transaction fragment?
 - [ ] What parts are relevant to designers?
+- [ ] Batching use case to reduce fees

 #### Data Structure